pragmaticpandy/kotlinadventofcode/readme.md

 I logged into Advent with GitHub.

+`gradle installDist` to build and setup the `ka` executable, but don't test.

-`gradle assemble` to build but not test (tests will add up and start taking a long time).
+`gradle build` to build and test everything.

-`gradle build` to build and test
+`gradle test --tests '*2015-09*'` to test a specific class.

 `./ka --help` (Kotlin Advent) to run.
 More info in help text.